AndyFul/Hard_Configurator/README.md

 7. Enabling Windows Defender advanced settings, like PUA protection, ASR rules, Network Protection etc.
 8. Protecting against weaponized documents, when MS Office and Adobe Acrobat Reader XI/DC are used to open them.
 9. Enabling "Run as administrator" for MSI files.
+10. Hardening Windows Firewall by blocking the Internet access to LOLBins.
-10. Disabling PowerShell script execution (Windows 7+).
+11. Disabling PowerShell script execution (Windows 7+).
-11. Securing PowerShell by Constrained Language mode (SRP, PowerShell 5.0+)
+12. Securing PowerShell by Constrained Language mode (SRP, PowerShell 5.0+)
-12. Disabling execution of scripts managed by Windows Script Host.
+13. Disabling execution of scripts managed by Windows Script Host.
-13. Removing "Run As Administrator" option from the Explorer right-click context menu.
+14. Removing "Run As Administrator" option from the Explorer right-click context menu.
-14. Forcing SmartScreen check for files without 'Mark Of The Web' (Windows 8+).
+15. Forcing SmartScreen check for files without 'Mark Of The Web' (Windows 8+).
-15. Disabling Remote Desktop, Remote Assistance, Remote Shell, and Remote Registry.
+16. Disabling Remote Desktop, Remote Assistance, Remote Shell, and Remote Registry.
-16. Disabling execution of 16-bit applications.
+17. Disabling execution of 16-bit applications.
-17. Securing Shell Extensions.
+18. Securing Shell Extensions.
-18. Disabling SMB protocols.
+19. Disabling SMB protocols.
-19. Disabling program elevation on Standard User Account.
+20. Disabling program elevation on Standard User Account.
+21. Enabling Validate Admin Code Signatures (UAC setting).
-20. Disabling Cached Logons.
+22. Disabling Cached Logons.
-21. Forcing Secure Attention Sequence before User Account Control prompt.
+23. Forcing Secure Attention Sequence before User Account Control prompt.
-22. Filtering Windows Event Log for blocked file execution events (Nirsoft FullEventLogView).
+24. Filtering Windows Event Log for blocked file execution events (Nirsoft FullEventLogView).
-23. Filtering autoruns from the User Space, and script autoruns from anywhere (Sysinternals Autorunsc).
+25. Filtering autoruns from the User Space, and script autoruns from anywhere (Sysinternals Autorunsc).
-24. Enabling&Filtering Advanced SRP logging.
+26. Enabling&Filtering Advanced SRP logging.
-25. Turning ON/OFF all above restrictions.
+27. Turning ON/OFF all above restrictions.
-26. Restoring Windows Defaults.
+28. Restoring Windows Defaults.
-27. Making System Restore Point.
+29. Making System Restore Point.
-28. Using predefined setting profiles for Windows 7, Windows 8, and Windows 10.
+30. Using predefined setting profiles for Windows 7, Windows 8, and Windows 10.
-29. Saving the chosen restrictions as a profile, and restoring when needed.
+31. Saving the chosen restrictions as a profile, and restoring when needed.
-30. Backup management for Profile Base (whitelist profiles and setting profiles).
+32. Backup management for Profile Base (whitelist profiles and setting profiles).
-31. Changing GUI skin.
+33. Changing GUI skin.
-32. Updating application.
+34. Updating application.
-33. Uninstalling application (Windows defaults restored).
+35. Uninstalling application (Windows defaults restored).

 Most of the above tasks can be made by hand using Windows regedit.
 Anyway, with Hard_Configurator, it can be done more quickly and safely.
 Also, the user can quickly apply custom settings saved in profiles.